Follow the conference on Twitter #EatingDisorders2021

 - Develop your skills and improve competence in delivering Eating Disorders services

-- Learn from current best practice in Eating Disorders
+- Learn from current best practice in treatment of Eating Disorders

 - Improve the way you develop recovery focused care plans and assess risk on transition of care